build-on-aws/content/posts/genai-sagemaker-golang-getting-started/index.md

 > It should be in the **Creating** status - move to the next step when the status transitions to **InService**.

-## Let's take the Foundation model for a spin!
+## Let’s Take the Foundation Model for a Spin!

 Change to the right directory: